paucabar/AimSeg/README.md

 *Post-processing and quantification*

 The last steps are fully automated.
-A results table file will be stored in the working directory.
+A results table (tsv file) will be stored in the working directory.

 ---
 **ROI edition**